xiyasong/Genomics_platform/README.md

 ## Overview

-A repository for the preparing manuscript "A platform/webserver for genomic data analysis, reporting, and interpretation"
+A repository for the paper "GenRiskPro: A Comprehensive Whole-Genome Sequencing Analysis Platform for Clinical and Wellness Applications"

 ------------------------------------------------------------------------